lee2sman/dmsc_spring2025/pages/syllabus.md

 ## Grades

+**Note: I have introduced self-grading to most of my courses.
+When you turn in an assignment, I will ask you to evaluate your own work and to assign a grade.
+This is optional: if you don't turn it in, I will assign a grade 'traditionally.'
+I will do 1-on-1 check-ins with you mid-semester and at the end of the semester to review your progress and grade.**

 * 40% weekly class assignments.
 This will be based on your weekly logs about your projects. (weeks 1-10)
 * 20% ecosystem project (mid-semester)
 * 20% Final Assignment (weeks 11-14)